 The An Lushan rebellion meant that the Tang could not benefit from their great victory over the Tibetans in 755, and the latter took the opportunity to occupy a large area of north east China, and sacked the Tang capital of Chang’an in 763.
 They eventually withdrew from Chinese territory, but were to repeat their raids on and off into the 9th century.
 However, in the 840s the kingdom of Tibet fell apart, nullifying Tibetan power ever after.

-The An Lushan rebellion meant that the Tang were never able to bring Nanzhao to heal, and confirmed it as an independent kingdom.
+The An Lushan rebellion meant that the Tang were never able to bring Nanzhao to heel, and confirmed it as an independent kingdom.
 This kingdom would continue to expand its borders at Chinese expense.
 At the same time, though, the ruling class of Nanzhao would become more and more Sinified in their culture.

 Korea and Japan